What is the Australian Early Development Census (AEDC)?

 - physical health and wellbeing – how fit and well our children are

-- social competence – the skills our children use to get along with others
+- social competence – how our children get along with others

 - emotional maturity – how our children handle their feelings

-- language skills and cognitive skills (school based) – the skills our children use to speak, understand and think, based on the types of educational activities they do at school
+- language skills and cognitive skills (school based) – how our children speak, understand and think, based on the types of educational activities they do at school

 - communication skills and general knowledge – what our children know, and all the different ways they communicate this.